kevnk/feedbackflow/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top-right corner
 4. Click "Load unpacked" and select the root directory of this project
-5. The FeedbackLoop extension should now appear in your extensions list
+5. The Feedback Flow extension should now appear in your extensions list

 #### 2. Install the Native Messaging Host